erizov/Professor/semester_3/lecture_16_advanced_ml/random_forest/README.md

 ## Often Used Together With

-Random Forest is commonly used in combination with:
+Random Forest is employed in combination with:

-- **Linear Regression**: Often combined for comprehensive solutions
+- **Linear Value estimation**: Often combined for comprehensive solutions
-- **Logistic Regression**: Often combined for comprehensive solutions
-- **Knn**: Often combined for comprehensive solutions
-- **Svm**: Often combined for comprehensive solutions

 **Common Combinations:**
 - Used together in production systems for optimal performance